Coyolx/Newwill/README.md

 ![After](after.png)

 ## How to use
 1. Create an empty GitHub repository.
-Do not initialize it.
+Do not initialize it
 2. Download [the contribute.py script](https://github.com/Shpota/github-activity-generator/archive/master.zip)
 and execute it passing the link on the created repository
 ```sh